kimfucious/sakura/README.md

 // @import "print";
 ```

-> :point_up: If you run the `glup copy:bs-scss-from-node-modules` task, the commenting will be wiped out and \_all\* imports will be included in the next build.
+> :warning: If you run the `gulp copy:bootstrap-scss` task, the commenting will again be wiped out and _all_ imports will be included in the next build.

-The ability to override Bootstrap variables is enabled the first line in the `css/main.scss` file:
+The ability to override Bootstrap variables is enabled the first line in the `_assets/scss/main.scss` file:

 ```scss
 @import "../_assets/scss/custom/_variables";
 ```

-There may be a better, more proper way to do this, but I haven't decided if/how to change this it yet.
-Regardless, with the above line in place, you can modify the `_assets/scss/custom/_variables.scss` file to override Bootstrap's default variables.
+With the above line in place, you can modify the `_assets/scss/custom/_variables.scss` file to override Bootstrap's default variables.
 For example, you can change the primary color like the below:

 ```scss
 $primary: #be132d; // china red
 ```

-The JavaScript bits of Bootstrap, including jQuery and Popper.js, have been copied to the `_assets/js/` folder.
-Just so you know, they were originally downloaded using npm/yarn to `node_modules` and there is a Gulp task (`gulp copy-js-src`) that copies the minified files to the `_assets/js/` folder.
+The JavaScript bits of Bootstrap, including jQuery and Popper.js, have been copied to the `_assets/js/vendor/node` folder.

-Another Gulp task (`gulp concat.js`) concantanates all js files (putting jQuery first) into a single file, `main.js` located in the `assets/js/` folder.
+The build proces concantanates all js files (putting jQuery first) into a single file, `main.min.js` that ultimately finds it's way to the `_site/assets/js/` and `assets/js` folders.

+Popper.js is copied, but it's not being compiled into main.min.js, as I'm not using it's features (yet).

-> :bulb: Note the lack of the underscore on `assets/js/` folder above.
-Think of `_assets` (with the underscore) as where you put source, and `assets` (wihtout the underscore) where processed source is put after a Gulp task has run. `_site/assets` is where Jekyll compiles/copies stuff to from `assets` on build.
+> :bulb: Note that there are `assets` and `assets`.
+While this may be confusing, there is a method, to this madness.
+Think of `_assets` (with the underscore) as where you put source, and `assets` (without the underscore) where processed source is put after a Gulp task has run. `_site/assets` is where Jekyll compiles/copies stuff to from `assets` on build.

 ### Font Awesome 5

 This theme imports _all_ Font Awesome Fonts (SVG with JS) as described [here](https://fontawesome.com/get-started/svg-with-js).
-As with all the other js files, the `_assets/js/fontawesome-all.min.js` file gets concantenated into the `assets/js/main.js` file via the `Gulp concat-js` task.
+As with all the other js files, the `_assets/js/vendor/fontawesome-all.min.js`, `_assets/js/vendor/fa-brands.min.js`, `_assets/js/vendor/fa-solid.min.js` files get concantenated into the `main.min.js` file during build.

+> :boom: Currently the `fa-brands` and `fa-solid` files are weighing in at a whopping size of over 300KB each.
+I'm trying to figure out how to parse these down to an acceptable size.

 You can read about how to use Font Awesome [here](https://fontawesome.com/how-to-use/svg-with-js).